frankyeh/UNet-Studio-Website/doc/gui_t1.md

 *TIP: GE, Philips, and Toshiba scanners output numerous DICOM images for dMRI acquisitions.
 Instead of selecting all files, you can select only one of the DICOM files in [**Step T1: Open Source Images**], and DSI Studio will ask whether you would like to load all other DICOM images.
 Select yes to specify that you want all DICOM files to be loaded.

-# Step T1: NIFTI File to SRC Files
+# Convert NIFTI File to SRC Files

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iuBtgGLohsg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>